 N-acetyl cysteine (NAC) – NAC is a safe and inexpensive sulfur containing amino-acid derivative used primarily as a mucolytic (mucus-thinning) therapy.
 In 2015, Stanford University completed CF clinical trials for NAC, with the surprising finding that NAC prevented lung function decline in CF patients, while untreated controls declined.1 NAC is also liver-protective.
 N Acetyl Cysteine is used to treat liver failure from Acetaminophen overdose and greatly increases survival.6 NAC has also been shown to treat liver failure from excessive alcohol consumption or environmental pollutants.7

 Taurine – a sulfur containing amino acid that can be manufactured by the body and is also supplied through the diet by eating meat and fish or from supplements.
-Taurine is believed to exert its beneficial effects on absorption of fats in cystic fibrosis patients 2, 3 through its effects on bile acid metabolism.
 Taurine is found in breast milk and is often added to infant formulas.
-Supplementation with 1.5g of taurine for 2 weeks is shown to reverse diabetes-associated vascular abnormalities in humans.8 Other studies have found that taurine supplementation can be protective against drug-induced hearing loss, for example from use of aminoglycoside antibiotics.9 Taurine supplementation is shown to decrease fecal fatty acid excretion in CF patients 3, 10 and increase weight.
+Supplementation with 1.5g of taurine for 2 weeks is shown to reverse diabetes-associated vascular abnormalities in humans.8 Other studies have found that taurine supplementation can be protective against drug-induced hearing loss, for example from use of aminoglycoside antibiotics.9 Taurine supplementation is shown to decrease fecal fatty acid excretion3, 10 and increase weight.
 10

 Green tea extract (50% polyphenols) – Green tea is an excellent source of dietary polyphenols known as flavonoids and catechins, which are powerful antioxidants.
 Epigallocatechin gallate (EGCG) is the most abundant catechin in green tea.
 Several studies show that catechins can kill bacteria and inhibit viruses such as the influenza virus, potentially lowering the risk of infections11-14 Green tea extract is also available at a 98% polyphenols standardization, however for a beverage, a small amount of green tea sufficient to add only a mild tea flavor without bitterness is preferable.